 The Excellence of Wisdom

-101 Dead flies cause the oil of the perfumer to send forth an evil odor; [so] doth a little folly outweigh wisdom and honor.
+101 Dead flies cause the ointment of the apothecary to send forth a stinking savour: so doth a little folly him that is in reputation for wisdom and honour.
 2 A wise man's heart is at his right hand; but a fool's heart at his left.
-3 Yea also, when the fool walketh by the way, his understanding faileth him, and he saith to every one [that] he is a fool.
+3 Yea also, when he that is a fool walketh by the way, his wisdom faileth him, and he saith to every one that he is a fool.

-4 If the spirit of the ruler rise up against thee, leave not thy place; for gentleness allayeth great offences.
-5 There is an evil which I have seen under the sun, as it were an error which proceedeth from the ruler: 6 folly is set in great dignity, and the rich sit in a low place.
-7 I have seen servants upon horses, and princes walking like servants upon the earth.
-8 He that diggeth a pit shall fall into it; and whoso breaketh through a wall, a serpent shall bite him.
-9 Whoso heweth out stones shall be hurt therewith; [and] he that cleaveth wood is endangered thereby.
-10 If the iron be blunt, and one do not whet the edge, then must he put to more strength: but wisdom is profitable to direct.
-11 If the serpent bite before it is charmed, then is there no advantage in the charmer.
+4 If the spirit of the ruler rise up against thee, leave not thy place; for yielding pacifieth great offences.
+5 There is an evil which I have seen under the sun, as an error which proceedeth from the ruler: 6 Folly is set in great dignity, and the rich sit in low place.
+7 I have seen servants upon horses, and princes walking as servants upon the earth.
+8 He that diggeth a pit shall fall into it; and whoso breaketh an hedge, a serpent shall bite him.
+9 Whoso removeth stones shall be hurt therewith; and he that cleaveth wood shall be endangered thereby.
+10 If the iron be blunt, and he do not whet the edge, then must he put to more strength: but wisdom is profitable to direct.
+11 Surely the serpent will bite without enchantment; and a babbler is no better.

 12 The words of a wise man's mouth are gracious; but the lips of a fool will swallow up himself.
-13 The beginning of the words of his mouth is foolishness; and the end of his talk is mischievous madness.
-14 A fool also multiplieth words: [yet] man knoweth not what shall be; and that which shall be after him, who can tell him?
-15 The labor of fools wearieth every one of them; for he knoweth not how to go to the city.
+13 The beginning of the words of his mouth is foolishness: and the end of his talk is mischievous madness.
+14 A fool also is full of words: a man cannot tell what shall be; and what shall be after him, who can tell him?
+15 The labour of the foolish wearieth every one of them, because he knoweth not how to go to the city.

 16 Woe to thee, O land, when thy king is a child, and thy princes eat in the morning!
-17 Happy art thou, O land, when thy king is the son of nobles, and thy princes eat in due season, for strength, and not for drunkenness!
-18 By slothfulness the roof sinketh in; and through idleness of the hands the house leaketh.
-19 A feast is made for laughter, and wine maketh glad the life; and money answereth all things.
-20 Revile not the king, no, not in thy thought; and revile not the rich in thy bedchamber: for a bird of the heavens shall carry the voice, and that which hath wings shall tell the matter.
+17 Blessed art thou, O land, when thy king is the son of nobles, and thy princes eat in due season, for strength, and not for drunkenness!
+18 By much slothfulness the building decayeth; and through idleness of the hands the house droppeth through.
+19 A feast is made for laughter, and wine maketh merry: but money answereth all things.
+20 Curse not the king, no not in thy thought; and curse not the rich in thy bedchamber: for a bird of the air shall carry the voice, and that which hath wings shall tell the matter.